ndrrmdhn/tanggap-app/README.md

 # Tanggap App (React + Vite)

-Here's a [link](www.tanggap.site) to the front-end of Tanggap app on Vercel (just the visual part, not yet the data processing side). <br>
+Here's a [link](www.tanggap.site) to the front-end of Tanggap app on Vercel. <br>

-While it works perfectly on local, it's not yet publicly available.<br> However, by showing you the front-end, I can still give you a good idea of how the app will look and function.
+Click the following link to access our website: (http://202.10.41.84/) <br>

-The code for the Tanggap App frontend, which connects with the backend, can be found in the following repository: [tanggap-public](https://github.com/ndrrmdhn/tanggap-public)
+Front-end source code which connected with the backend, can be found in the following repository: [tanggap-public](https://github.com/ndrrmdhn/tanggap-public)

 Other repositories from Tanggap App: